 Nest Thermostat 3rd Generation vs Nest Thermostat E: Pros & Cons and Verdict

-In this Nest Thermostat vs Nest E article, we’ll compare, rate and discuss the most critical aspects of both thermostats.
-We’ll also present some detailed charts, and lastly, we’ll come up with a reasonable verdict and crown either of these two as the leading product.
+In this Nest Thermostat vs Nest E article, we’ll compare, rate and discuss the essential aspects of both thermostats.
+We’ll also present some detailed charts and, lastly, we’ll come up with a reasonable verdict and crown one as the leading product.

 1. Setup Process

-The first topic we need to discuss the setup processes of both thermostats.
-It’s vital for every smart home product to be readily activatable since no one likes spending hours on reading manuals and watching guides on YouTube.
+The first topic we need to cover is the setup process for both thermostats.
+It’s vital for every smart home product to be readily activatable since no one likes spending hours reading manuals and watching guides on YouTube.

-Luckily, both Nest 3rd Gen Thermostat and Nest E have simple installation processes that only takes a few minutes to complete.
+Luckily, both Nest 3rd Gen Thermostat and Nest E have simple installation processes that only take a few minutes to complete.

-If you’re interested how to do it, let’s start with the Nest Learning Thermostat 3rd Generation:
+If you’re interested how the setup works, let’s start with the Nest Learning Thermostat 3rd Generation:

-If you worry about the tools required to complete the setup, don’t.
+There’s no need to worry about the tools required to complete the setup.
 Nest’s package includes everything you’ll need to activate your thermostat.
-If you still have questions about the installation, make sure to read the user’s manual.
+If you still have questions about the installation, refer to the user manual.

-As for the Nest Thermostat E, it’s as easy to activate as the Nest Thermostat 3rd Gen. Nest has uploaded another guide that ideally explains the whole setup process:
+As for the Nest Thermostat E, it’s as easy to activate as the Nest Thermostat 3rd Gen. Nest has uploaded another guide that explains the whole setup process very clearly:

-Frankly, setting up either of these two is a piece of cake process that will not cause any trouble or extra headaches.
-If you somehow get lost during the installation, make sure to check the user’s manual, it’s well written and covers all the steps required to complete the activation.
+Frankly, setting up either of these two is a piece-of-cake-process that will not cause any trouble or extra headaches.
+If you somehow lose track during the installation, ensure you check the user manual.
+It’s well written and covers all the steps required to complete the activation.

-Alternatively, you can reach out to the support team of Nest.
-Their customer care area is superb.
+Alternatively, you can reach out to the Nest support team.
+Their customer care department is superb.
 I’ve reached out a few times and always received professional answers and tips.